absolunet/docs-node-ioc/src/docs/04_basics/03_routing/en.md

 You can use the following group options:

+ - `as`
- - `as`: The routes name prefix.
-Would end with a period if you want to define as route namespace.
+    > The routes name prefix.
+    > Would end with a period if you want to define as route namespace.

+ - `namespace`
+    > Controller namespace.
- - `namespace`: Controller namespace.
-Should end with a period.
+    > Should end with a period.

+ - `prefix`
- - `prefix`: URI prefix segment.
-Can contain multiple segments.
+    > URI prefix segment.
+    > Can contain multiple segments.

 ## Resource routes